rhythmcao/rhythmcao.github.io/content/authors/admin/_index.md

 ## About Me

-Ruisheng Cao is a 4th-year PhD candidate at X-LANCE Lab supervised by professor [Kai Yu](https://x-lance.github.io/kaiyu/), in Shanghai Jiao Tong University.
-His research interests mainly lie in structured natural language understanding and generation (including semantic parsing, text-to-SQL, code intelligence and task-oriented dialogue systems), and large language model (LLM) or vision language model (VLM) based multi-modal agents in fields like coding, data science and engineering, website navigation and computer control.
+Ruisheng Cao is a 4th-year PhD candidate at X-LANCE Lab supervised by professor [Kai Yu](https://x-lance.github.io/kaiyu/), in Shanghai Jiao Tong University (SJTU).
+His research interests mainly lie in structured natural language understanding (including semantic parsing, text-to-SQL, code intelligence and task-oriented dialogue systems), model-based data generation or augmentation with cycle learning and iterative training, and large language model (LLM) or vision language model (VLM) based multi-modal agents in fields like coding, data science and engineering, website navigation and computer control.